Application Deadline: April 15, 2015

-See information on last year's Summer Institute here .
+See information on past years' Summer Institutes here .

-The Penn Social Science and Policy Forum is pleased to announce its initial Summer Institute for Predissertation Students to be held in June of 2014.
+The Penn Social Science and Policy Forum is pleased to announce its third Summer Institute for Predissertation Students to be held in May and June of 2015.
 Under the leadership of SSPF Director Thomas Sugrue of the University of Pennsylvania and Professor John Skrentny of the University of California-San Diego, this program will provide opportunities for talented doctoral students in the social sciences to visit the University of Pennsylvania campus to explore research topics and scholarship related to the theme of Inequality.

-Students will receive a $1000 fellowship (which they may use to help defray for travel expenses) plus housing and some meals.
+Students will receive a $1000 fellowship (which they may use to help defray travel expenses) plus housing and most meals.

 Applicants must be in the predissertation phase of their graduate career, prior to the defense of their dissertation proposal.
 This includes students who range from having no clear idea of a dissertation topic to those who have a topic in mind, but are still working to refine their proposal.

 Our goal is to bring together students from a broad mix of social science disciplines, including anthropology, economics, education, history, political science, public policy, and sociology, and related fields.
 We seek motivated applicants of great promise who have yet to begin their dissertations but who have already decided to pursue research related to inequality.
 While much of the program will focus on the United States, a comparative perspective is encouraged.
 The target cohort size is ten students, who will be expected to attend seminar and speaker sessions as well as workshops and social events.

 To apply for the Penn Social Science and Policy Forum Summer Institute on Inequality, please submit the following materials to Interfolio here .

 3. A 500-word statement explaining probable research focus, including a description of any relevant research you have conducted thus far.